johndaamax/ip-address-tracker/README.md

 # IP Address Tracker App

 This is a simple IP Address Tracker App built with [create-react-app](https://create-react-app.dev/), inspired by [Frontend Mentor](https://frontendmentor.io).
-It uses the free [ipify API](https://www.ipify.org/) to request and locate IPv4 or IPv6 addresses and display the located area on the map.
+It uses the free [ipify Geo API](https://geo.ipify.org/) to request and locate IPv4 or IPv6 addresses and display the located area on the map.
 The map is provided by the [Leaflet](https://leafletjs.com/) package.

 ## Overview ##